 7. Remember the Obvious: You Need to Spend Less

-Count this among the budgeting tips no one wants to hear.
-Once the planning is done, it’s time for the hardest part: sticking to your plan.
+Count this among the budgeting tips no one wants to hear: Once the planning is done, you have to stick to your plan.

 If you’re in the habit of spending more than you make, your first priority is to find ways to save money.